Happy New Year everybody! I hope you all had a lovely Christmas, and that 2018 is a joyful and prosperous year for you. 🙂

 - Not Going Out– Written by and starring Lee Mack.
 The series has evolved significantly since its earlier days, now that Lee’s character is married and has kids.
 But the core elements of Lee’s comedy are still there, and it’s still very funny.
 So this year’s Christmas special was very good.

 - The League Of Gentlemen 20th Anniversary Specials – This is one for all those who enjoy dark humour.
 They reunited for 3 special episodes this year, and they were very good.
-Very wrong on many levels, but very good because of it!
+Very wrong on many levels, but fun too!

 - Vic & Bob’s Big Night Out – Completely surreal and utterly nonsensical, and that’s just what you expect and demand from Vic & Bob.
 So this was a weird but wonderful way to spend half an hour.

 - The Big Fat Quiz Of The Year – This is always good fun, hosted by Jimmy Carr on Channel 4.
-Although I have no idea who the guy teamed up with Katherine Ryan was, and my friends and I agree that he was just annoying.
-The other guests were great as usual though – Noel Fielding and Richard Ayoade are an unusual but great partnership on this show, David Mitchell and Roisin Conaty were good together too.
+Although I have no idea who the guy teamed up with Katherine Ryan was (Big Narstie), and my friends and I agree that he was just annoying.
+The other guests were great as usual though – Noel Fielding and Richard Ayoade have an unusual but great partnership on this show, David Mitchell and Roisin Conaty were good together too.
 So it was a fun programme on the whole.

 - 8 Out Of 10 Cats Does Countdown – Jimmy Carr hosts this as well, and their latest Christmas special was good fun as usual, with guests including Catherine Tate and a gospel choir.